 Climate Change, sustainability and what you can do about it

-Climate change and sustainability have been major buzzwords this past few weeks.
-And indeed, the past decade has seen an increasing awareness in the media and in our society about how humans are affecting the environment and how in turn the environment affects us.
+Sustainability has not always been on the forefront of people’s minds.
+But in the past decade we have seen an increasing awareness in the media and in our society about how humans are affecting the environment and how in turn the environment affects us.

 Climate change has taken center stage in the political arena with a focus on “peak oil” and fossil fuel usage.
 As such, the term “sustainability” has been pushed as a catch-all term to encompass all of our efforts to control our impact on the natural environment.